-Brachioradial pruritus is a condition where itch, burning and/or changed sensation arise in the areas of skin on either or both arms.
-The most commonly affected area is the mid-arm.
+Brachioradial pruritus is a condition where itch, burning, stinging, tingling and/or changed sensation arise in the areas of skin on either or both arms.
+The most commonly affected area is the mid-arm, but forearms and upper arms can also be affected.

 Cause of brachioradial pruritus

-However, in many cases, the nerve damage arises in the cervical spine (neck), when it may be due to:
+In many cases, brachioradial pruritus is clearly due to nerve damage or radiculopathy in the cervical spine (neck), when it may be due to:

 - Cervical vertebral osteoarthritis